 Using other Baby Monitors with App Notifications

-If there are any baby monitors with complementary apps for smartphone alerts, you can combine them with a vibrating band to receive notifications from your phone.
+If there are any baby monitors with complementary smartphone-alert apps, you can pair them with a vibrating band to receive notifications from your phone.